Klipper3d/klipper/docs/SDCard_Updates.md

   the SD Card in the format of `miso,mosi,sclk`.

-It should be exceedingly rare that Software SPI is necessary, typically only boards with design errors will require it.
+It should be exceedingly rare that Software SPI is necessary, typically only boards with design errors or boards that normally only support SDIO mode for their SD Card will require it.
 The `btt-skr-pro` board definition provides an example.

 Prior to creating a new board definition one should check to see if an existing board definition meets the criteria necessary for the new board.